tilakgajjar/MapReduce/README.md

 -The monetary value for the highest individual sale for each separate store.
 -The total sales value across all the stores, and the total number of sales.
 Assume there is only one reducer.

-Part 2: Access logs problems
+Part 2: Server log data problems

 -Hits to the webpages
 -Hits to the IP address